Wrongful Death vs. Section 1983 Claims in Oklahoma

 Section 1983 allows claims against the county itself—not just individual officers—if a policy, custom, or failure to train caused the constitutional violation.
 This is the Monell doctrine.
 It allows recovery from deeper pockets and systemic reform.

-In state claims, attorney's fees come from your recovery—if you recover $175K and owe 40% in fees, you net $105K.
+In state claims, attorney's fees come from your recovery and GTCA caps may limit the total result.
 In federal § 1983 claims, if you win, the defendant pays your attorney's fees on top of your damages.
 Your full recovery is yours.

 Most people in county jails are pretrial detainees—awaiting trial, not yet convicted.
 This matters legally.